ktorio/ktor-documentation/topics/jwt.md

 * verify the signature of a JSON web token;
 * perform additional validations on the JWT payload.

+> You can get general information about authentication and authorization in Ktor in the [](authentication.md) section.

 ## Add dependencies {id="add_dependencies"}
 To enable `JWT`authentication, you need to include the `ktor-auth` and `ktor-auth-jwt` artifacts in the build script: